 - “A delight, and because it never achieved the Top 40 radio ubiquity of later albums, it sounds fresh and distinct.”

 So many copies excel in some areas but fall flat in others.
-This one has it ALL going on — all the tubey magic, all the energy, all the presence and so on.
-The sound is high resolution yet so natural, free from the phony hi-fi-ish quality that you hear on many pressings, especially the reissues on the second label.
+This side one has it ALL going on — all the Tubey Magic, all the energy, all the presence and so on.
+The sound is high-rez yet so natural, free from the phony hi-fi-ish quality that you hear on many pressings, especially the reissues on the second label.

 Right off the bat, I want to say this is a work of GENIUS.
 Cat Stevens made three records that belong in the Pantheon of greatest popular recordings of all time.
 In the world of Folk Pop, Mona Bone Jakon, Teaser and the Firecat and Tea for the Tillerman have few peers.
 There may be other Folk Pop recordings that are as good but we know of none that are better.

 Mike Bobak was the engineer for these sessions from 1970.
 He is the man responsible for some of the best sounding records from the early ’70s: The Faces’ Long Player, Cat Stevens’ Mona Bone Jakon, Rod Stewart’s Never a Dull Moment, The Kinks’ Lola Versus Powerman And The Moneygoround, Part One, (and lots of other Kinks albums), Carly Simon’s Anticipation and more than his share of obscure English bands (of which there seems to be a practically endless supply).